Simple infinite presentations for the mapping class group of a compact non-orientable surface: Proof of Theorems and

 We first note that Theorems~\ref{main-thm-3} and \ref{main-thm-4} can be shown by the arguments similar to Sections~\ref{proof-main-thm-1} and \ref{proof-main-thm-2} respectively.
 However we prove these by giving isomorphisms from the groups presented in Theorems~\ref{main-thm-3} and \ref{main-thm-4} to the groups presented in Theorems~\ref{main-thm-1} and \ref{main-thm-2} respectively.

-Let $H$ be the group which admits the presentation as in either Theorems~\ref{main-thm-3} or \ref{main-thm-4}.
+Let $H$ be the group presented in either Theorems~\ref{main-thm-3} or \ref{main-thm-4}.
 When $g=1$, since $\U$ is the empty set, the presentation of $H$ is same to the presentation of the group presented in Theorems~\ref{main-thm-1} and \ref{main-thm-2}.
 Hence $H$ is isomorphic to $\M(N_{1,n})$.
-Therefore we suppose that $g\geq2$.
+Therefore we suppose $g\geq2$.

 Let $\eta:H\to\M(N_{g,n})$ be the natural homomorphism and $\nu:\M(N_{g,n})\to{H}$ the homomorphism defined as $\nu(t_{c;\theta})=t_{c;\theta}$ and $\nu(Y_{\mu,\alpha})=t_{\alpha;\theta}^{-1}U_{\mu,\alpha;\theta}$ for any $t_{c;\theta}\in\T$ and $Y_{\mu,\alpha}\in\Y$.
-If $\nu$ is well-defined, $\mu$ is the inverse map of $\eta$ clearly.
+If $\nu$ is well-defined, $\nu$ is the inverse map of $\eta$ clearly.
 So it suffices to show well-definedness of $\nu$, that is, we show that the correspondence $\nu(Y_{\mu,\alpha})=t_{\alpha;\theta}^{-1}U_{\mu,\alpha;\theta}$ does not depend on the choice of $\theta\in\{+_\alpha.-_\alpha\}$, and that any relation of $\M(N_{g,n})$ is satisfied in $H$.

 First we show that $t_{\alpha;+_\alpha}^{-1}U_{\mu,\alpha;+_\alpha}=t_{\alpha;-_\alpha}^{-1}U_{\mu,\alpha;-_\alpha}$ in $H$.
 By the relations~(2)~(a) and (3)~(a) of $H$, we calculate